changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-get-started-mac.md

 <properties
-   pageTitle="Mac OS X での開発環境のセットアップ | Microsoft Azure" description="ランタイム、SDK、およびツールをインストールし、ローカル開発クラスターを作成します。このセットアップを完了すると、Mac OS X でアプリケーションを構築する準備が整います。" services="service-fabric"
-   documentationCenter=".net"
-   authors="seanmck"
+   pageTitle="Set up your development environment on Mac OS X | Microsoft Azure" description="Install the runtime, SDK, and tools and create a local development cluster.
+After completing this setup, you will be ready to build applications on Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"